-Often when attempting to move on there is pent up anger or resentment.
-When my father died, part of me was angry at him because he had died unnecessarily from years of alcoholism.
+Often when we try to move on we feel pent up anger or resentment.
+When my father died, part of me was angry at him because he died unnecessarily from years of alcoholism.
 But that anger doesn’t help.
-My father deserves to be remembered in loving memory, and I deserve peace.
+My father deserves to be remembered in a loving way, and I deserve peace.
 And it is the same for you.

 Taoist meditation helps to remove any negative feelings and to create complete acceptance and love.
 This allows you to move on in the right way.

-Rituals like funerals and “celebrations of life” help to relieve grief.
-Science proves it.
+Rituals like funerals and “celebrations of life” help us to relieve grief.
+And science proves this.